 A. It was absolutely right for small businesses and nonprofits to be included.
 A five-person app studio can cause as much damage as a multinational corporation through poor privacy practices; for that matter, nonprofits have been guilty of some absolutely unforgivable data breaches and privacy violations against the people they claim to serve.
 At the end of the day, “we’re just a small business” or “but we’re a charity” are not valid excuses.
 If you’re going to turn up to play the game, you’ve got to follow the rules.

 Q. Isn’t the main frustration from developers not to do with cultural differences in our understanding of privacy, but from the total lack of practical guidance on how to comply with GDPR?
 We are not lawyers, we don’t need vague commandments to be clarified by test cases in court once someone has accidentally done something wrong.
 We need a simple checklist – if you do these things, you are safe.

 A. Data protection regulators are definitely getting better at providing guidance and advice, but they have a long way to go.
 I’ve done my best to provide simple guidance, but I can only reach one reader at a time.

 It’s important to remember that Europe isn’t the US – we don’t do “test cases in court”, unless you’re Facebook.
 We have a system of cooperative work through data protection regulators which prevents 99% of all issues from going anywhere near a courtroom.
 So don’t ever think that a lack of headlines about courtrooms, judges, and fines means that privacy is not in fact being enforced.

 Q. If you’re prepared for GDPR, what do you need to adjust for CCPA?

-A. Rian Kinney will be giving a talk about this at WordCamp US on 1 November.
-It will be live-streamed.
+A. Rian Kinney gave a talk about this at WordCamp US.

 Q. Most businesses are built on using data, so how will the world change?